JasSandhu14/League-Of-Legends-Role-Importance-Analysis/README.md

   frameborder="0"
 ></iframe>

 Since the p-value is less than the significance value of 0.05, we reject the null hypothesis, showcasing a bias in the model according to the number of deaths.
-This implies that our model is unfair according to this statistic, as the accuracy of the model is not the same between the two groups..
+This implies that our model is unfair according to this statistic, as the accuracy of the model is not the same between the two groups.